moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

    :width: 700px
    :align: center

-Note: Virtual joints are particularly beneficial for robots with mobile bases, such as mobile manipulators.
+.. note:: Virtual joints are particularly beneficial for robots with mobile bases, such as mobile manipulators.
 They enable modeling the motion of the robot's base, which is essential for motion planning and control.
 For instance, a virtual planar joint can be used to connect the robot base frame to the odometry frame, effectively representing the robot's movement in the environment.

 Step 4: Add Planning Groups
 ---------------------------